qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:find_sent_mail
 - i can't see emails i have sent
 - how do i set to see emails sent
-- tbsp where do i see sent messages
+- where do i see sent messages
 - i why can't i see sent emails
-- how do i see sent messages tbsp when i go to sent nothing shows being sent
+- how do i see sent messages when i go to sent nothing shows being sent
 - can't see my sent emails
 - not able to see sent mails from the app
 - i am unable to see what emails i have sent out i have sent a test email to myself and that email does not show up in my sent box